 This report highlights the presence of members of the LGBTQ+ community on 12 state supreme court benches across the nation, exploring the backgrounds of the LGBTQ+ justices who serve or have served on each of these state supreme courts.
 The report also addresses the 38 state supreme courts that have never had an LGBTQ+ justice.
-Due to the ostracization of the LGBTQ+ community from American society for much of the nation's history, we must acknowledge that this report can only highlight members of the community who were or are able to live and openly identify as LGBTQ+ justices have served on state supreme court benches throughout history but were not able to publicly identify as members of the community.
+Due to the ostracization of the LGBTQ+ community from American society for much of the nation's history, we must acknowledge that this report can only highlight members of the community who were or are able to live and openly identify as LGBTQ+.
+Thus, there is a high likelihood that many other LGBTQ+ justices have served on state supreme court benches throughout history but were not able to publicly identify as members of the community.